 The California Clean Construction Zero-Emission Equipment List is publicly available.
 This public availability maximizes access and contributes to program clarity.

-When used in CEQA compliance, the awarding body or lead agency may reference the California Clean Construction program in the mitigation monitoring and reporting plan to ensure implementation and accountability.
+When using the California Clean Construction Program to reduce or avoid environmental impacts as part of a project’s CEQA analysis, the awarding body or lead agency may incorporate the program into the project’s mitigation measures and its mitigation monitoring and reporting plan to ensure implementation and accountability.
 Lead agencies may also cite the California Clean Construction Zero-Emission Equipment List as substantial evidence demonstrating the feasibility of requiring zero-emission off-road equipment.
-This integration supports clear enforceability of mitigation measures under CEQA while providing contractors with transparent expectations and procedures.
+Incorporating the California Clean Construction program into a project’s conditions of approval allows the program to function as enforceable mitigation under CEQA while providing contractors with transparent expectations and procedures.

 For program exceptions, please see the Exceptions section of the program guidelines.